-In \cref{sec:notation}, we clarify the notation, make our assumptions precise and recall several definitions that are needed for our investigation.
+In \Cref{sec:notation}, we clarify the notation, make our assumptions precise and recall several definitions that are needed for our investigation.

-In \cref{sec:curvature_functional}, we define the directional curvature functional that is at the heart of our SNC and SSC analysis.
+In \Cref{sec:curvature_functional}, we define the directional curvature functional that is at the heart of our SNC and SSC analysis.
 Here, we also discuss basic properties of the curvature functional as, e.g., positivity and lower semicontinuity, that are used in the remainder of the paper.

-\cref{sec:second-order_conditions} addresses SNC and SSC for constrained optimization problems on an abstract functional analytic level.
-The main results of this section (and of the paper as a whole) are \cref{thm:SNC,thm:no-gap-SOC,thm:SSC_wo}.
+\Cref{sec:second-order_conditions} addresses SNC and SSC for constrained optimization problems on an abstract functional analytic level.
+The main results of this section (and of the paper as a whole) are \Cref{thm:SNC,thm:no-gap-SOC,thm:SSC_wo}.
 These theorems illustrate the advantages of working with the directional curvature functional and demonstrate that our approach allows for a very short and elegant derivation of the second-order theory.

-In \cref{sec:5}, we demonstrate that the framework of \cref{sec:second-order_conditions} indeed covers the classical SNC and SSC theory for optimization problems with polyhedric or second-order regular sets.
-Here, we further comment on how the assumptions \eqref{eq:NDS} and \eqref{eq:MRC} appearing in our second-order conditions can be verified in practice and interpreted in the context of generalized Legendre forms and Tikhonov regularization. \cref{sec:5} also includes two tangible examples that demonstrate the usefulness of the theorems in \cref{sec:second-order_conditions}.
+In \Cref{sec:5}, we demonstrate that the framework of \Cref{sec:second-order_conditions} indeed covers the classical SNC and SSC theory for optimization problems with polyhedric or second-order regular sets.
+Here, we further comment on how the assumptions \eqref{eq:NDS} and \eqref{eq:MRC} appearing in our second-order conditions can be verified in practice and interpreted in the context of generalized Legendre forms and Tikhonov regularization. \Cref{sec:5} also includes two tangible examples that demonstrate the usefulness of the theorems in \Cref{sec:second-order_conditions}.

-\cref{sec:advantages} is devoted to problems that are covered by our analysis but do not fall under the scope of the classical SNC- and SSC-framework.
-The first example that we consider here is a finite-dimensional optimization problem whose admissible set exhibits a singular curvature behavior.
-In \cref{subsec:bangbang}, we then study no-gap second-order conditions for bang-bang optimal control problems in the measure space $\MM(\Omega)$.
+\Cref{sec:advantages} is devoted to problems that are covered by our analysis but do not fall under the scope of the classical SNC- and SSC-framework.
+The first example that we consider in this context is a finite-dimensional optimization problem whose admissible set exhibits a singular curvature behavior.
+In \Cref{subsec:bangbang}, we then study no-gap second-order conditions for bang-bang optimal control problems in the measure space $\MM(\Omega)$.
 Here, we prove a novel SNC for bang-bang controls and further sharpen the SSC in \cite{CasasWachsmuthsBangBang} to close the gap between the two conditions, see \Cref{thm:explicitno-gap-measures,thm:no-gap-measures}, and the comparison in \Cref{ex:semilinear_bang_bang}.

-\cref{sec:conclusion} summarizes our findings and gives some pointers to further research.
+\Cref{sec:conclusion} summarizes our findings and gives some pointers to further research.